- Role-based, attribute-based, & just-in-time access to infrastructure

 HashiCorp Boundary is an open-source identity access management (IAM) tool that facilitates secure user access to dynamic hosts and critical infrastructure across environments.
 However, if you need a simple and secure way to manage access to databases, Kubernetes clusters, cloud CLIs, switches, routers, or internal web applications, there are other services to consider.
 In this blog post, we’ll take a look at a few alternatives and discuss the strengths and weaknesses of each.
-First, a quick side-by-side comparison of the features you may want to consider.

 Brief product summary

 HashiCorp released Boundary in 2020 as an answer to Vault users’ need for a session management (as opposed to credential management) solution.
 The project aims to simplify onboarding and create a dynamic workflow for system access, especially in high-automation environments, by granting authenticated and authorized users access to sensitive systems.
 It uses the principle of least privilege, allowing developers and operators just enough access to perform the required job.
 This limits access to larger networks, reducing the risk of compromise.
 Boundary also monitors and logs session metadata.

 - Hashicorp Boundary is open-source and free identity-based security.

 - Uses SSO to manage, onboard, and offboard users.